adobe/spectrum-web-components/packages/overlay/README.md

 ### Complex layered

-When an overlay is places within a page with complex layering, it is possible for the content therein to fall behind other content in the `z-index` stack.
-The following example is somewhat contrived, but image a toolbar next to properties panel.
+When an overlay is placed within a page with complex layering, the content therein can fall behind other content in the `z-index` stack.
+The following example is somewhat contrived but, imagine a toolbar next to a properties panel.
 If the toolbar has a lower `z-index` and the properties panel, any overlaid content (tooltips, etc.) within that toolbar will display underneath any content in the properties panel with which it may share pixels.

 ```html
 <div class="complex-layered-demo">